Entropy bounds and field equations: Bound to the entropy of an element of matter as variation of Clausius entropy of the hottest horizon going to swallow it

-The circumstances can be conveniently described in terms of the length $l^*$ mentioned above, characteristic of the assigned local thermodynamic conditions, introduced as a lower-limiting scale of thermodynamic systems.
-The meaning of $l^*$ is that, for whichever thermodynamic system at assigned (local) thermodynamic conditions, its size $\Delta$ cannot be smaller than the $l^*$ for that conditions, and this (namely, the existence of the bound $l^*$ and its value) arising as basic expression of quantum mechanics (alone, i.e. without reference to gravity, meaning with reference to Minkowski limit only).
+The circumstances can be conveniently described in terms of the length $l^*$ mentioned above, characteristic of the given local thermodynamic conditions.
+The meaning of $l^*$ is that, for whatever thermodynamic system with given (local) thermodynamic conditions, its size $\Delta$ cannot be smaller than the $l^*$ for these conditions.
 More precisely,